dtdannen/dvmdash/scripts/README.md

 kind, and network.
 The network stats page is any information that's not per user, dvm, or kind.
 For example, the total number of kinds seens, total number of DVMs, etc.

+The plan will be to have a new database collection called 'stats', and each DVM, User, and Kind get their own stat page.
+There will be a single network stat page.
+DVM's will be indexed by their npub, User's will be indexed by their npub, kind stat pages will be indexed by their kind number.

+All stats will be computed continuously via a script.
+The script will load all events from the database, run linearly over all the events, computing many running stats.
+Then any additional stats needing to be computed (like averages) will happen after the linear processing of all events.
+Then these values will get saved (updated) to existing stat pages in the database.

+We should keep a timestamp somewhere so we know how long this is taking.
+Maybe we can make a stats page for dvmdash for meta information.
+We could store all timestamps for finished stat page jobs, the length, how many events were processed.
+This info could be shown on the dvmdash About page.
+Then on any page, we can say how long ago the stats were updated.

+This stats collection page computation should probably be concurrent using threads or processes.

 ### DVM
 Stats to compute per DVM